kdbanman/macros/doc/gameroom/lowlevel.md

 Data spec after specific events:

 TODO: ONLY changes in state are specifififific here.
 Remember to record everything, you can exclude it from production if expensive.
+Decide if lag (or which lag reports) goes into state model and how.

 1. Gameroom Initialization
     1. First client(s) connect